 – As of the 2011 season, it’ll have the largest LED scoreboard in MiLB.

 Anyway, back to my visit.
 Coca-Cola Field is located in downtown Buffalo.
-On a game night, as you get close to the field, you’ll see a ton of fans out and about in the area.
-There are lots of parking options downtown, and many are overpriced.
-Deals, however, can be had if you’re patient.
-We managed to park in a guarded, covered lot for $5.
+On a game night, as you get close to the field, you’ll see a ton of fans out and about in the area, which makes for an exciting vibe.
+There are lots of parking options downtown, and many are on the pricier side.
+Deals, however, can are possible if you’re patient.
+We scouted out a few blocks and managed to park in a guarded, covered lot for $5.

 Here was the view as soon as we stepped out of our lot: